-In the previous section we demonstrated how greater levels of expressiveness can be used to design more efficient privacy mechanisms in theory.
-We now discuss a week-long human subject experiment that we performed to validate this theory with real-world data.
-Our findings confirm that, under certain reasonable assumptions about the cost associated with revealing sensitive information, more expressive privacy mechanisms will indeed be significantly more efficient in the context of an actual location sharing application.
+In the previous section, we demonstrated how greater levels of expressiveness can be used to design more efficient privacy mechanisms in theory.
+We now discuss a user study that we performed to validate this theory with real-world data.
+Our findings confirm that, under certain reasonable assumptions about the cost associated with revealing sensitive information, more expressive privacy mechanisms will indeed be significantly more efficient in the context of an actual location-sharing application.